 Various events were to precede his return to earth: famines and earthquakes, persecution, false prophets, the preaching of the gospel throughout the world, the darkening of the sun and moon, asteroids falling, the gathering up of the elect (Matt 24:3-31).
 After these things, he would return to Jerusalem in glory, and gather before his throne all the world’s inhabitants that had survived the wrath of God (Isa 4:3, 13:12, 24:21-23, Matt 25:31-46, I Pet 4:5).
 Those who had worked to relieve suffering would be granted everlasting life; those who had cared only for themselves, would be condemned to ‘the everlasting fire prepared for the Devil and his angels’ – both the angels imprisoned in Tartarus and the angels in heaven that had accepted sacrifices when men invoked them in polytheistic religions after the cataclysm.
 The place of fire was Gehenna, the actual valley south of Jerusalem, blazing like the coal fields of Jharia or the lava fields of Hawaii.
 John the Baptist said of him, “His winnowing fork is in his hand, to clear his threshing floor and gather the wheat into his barn, but the chaff he will burn with unquench¬able fire.”
 The picture is one of destruction rather than torture, where what is worthless will be consumed (Heb 6:8, Phil 3:19).
 Similar imagery is employed in the parable about the vinedresser (Jn 15:6).

 The Apocalypse also refers to Gehenna, using the term ‘lake of fire’.
-Again, it is a natural phenomenon, involving ‘sulphur’ (Rev 21:8).
+Again, it is a natural phenomenon, involving ‘sulphur’ (any volcanic matter).
 Sulphur chiefly issues from volcanoes.
 Smoke rises up from the abyss as from a great furnace (Rev 9:2), evoking both the smoke that went up from the valley around Sodom and Gomorrah (Gen 19:28) and the smoke billowing up from Mount Sinai (Ex 19:18).
 Both places were associated with volcanic activity.
 Gehenna is also the furnace in Jesus’s parable about the final harvest, when his angels gather all who have practised immorality and throw them into the fire (Matt 13:42).

 And they shall go out and look on the dead bodies of the men who have rebelled against me.
 For their worm shall not die, their fire shall not be quenched, and they shall be an abhorrence to all flesh.